 - Vive Original: Take your glasses off–most people can see fine without them

 - Vive Pro: Keep your glasses on!
 The Pro has much more room for glasses.
 The lens distance can be increased if glasses hit the lenses.
 This should be minimized to keep the field of view large if not needed.

 - Bifocals & progressives: these are the most challenging, but users can sometimes adjust the position of their glasses on their nose to get a good image.

 - Show the user the controller and which buttons they’re need BEFORE putting the headset on.
 Let them click the buttons to see what they feel like.

-- Also, show them the adjustment wheel which tightens like a construction helmet.
+- Also, show them the adjustment wheel.

-- Press the face cushion on the user’s face and then slide the head strap over their head.
+- Press the face cushion on the user’s face and THEN slide the head strap over their head.
 This prevents damaging glasses and generally produces a better first fit.

 - Recommend that the user get the strap fairly tight to get a good image

 - Ask if the image is blurry, 90% of the time this can be fixed by wiggling the headset up and down a little.